 You can join in-person (in Durham, NC), currently at my home.

 Those outside of Durham can join via video conference.
 To do this, send me your mailing address, and I'll mail you materials to us.
 Prior to the discussion/making circle that you signed up for I will email you a link to access the video conference.

-• Cost & Registration:
+• Donations & Registration: